Small Turkish town haunted by lost sons, hand of Islamic State

 “Gonder and Alagoz, both Kurdish, went to Syria together in October 2014 to the town of Kobani with the same group,” one senior government official said, referring to a town near the Turkish border which at that time was under siege by Islamic State.

-“The political climate (in Adiyaman) was quite conducive to radicalization.
-Conservative Kurdish youth were marginalized.”
+“The political climate (in Adiyaman) was quite conducive to radicalisation.
+Conservative Kurdish youth were marginalised.”

 Adiyaman is more conservative than other parts of Turkey’s predominantly Kurdish southeast, where many Kurds were incensed by Ankara’s reluctance last year to help their brethren in Syria defend Kobani against an Islamic State siege.